Olympic site used for 2016 Rio games shut over safety issues

 Rio spent about $12 billion on the 2016 Olympics.
 There were concerns about alleged corruption linked to the construction of some facilities as well as how Brazil would use them after the games ended.

-Tokyo will host the summer games this year.
+Tokyo hosts the Olympic Games this year.